freedomtan/SimpleInceptionV3/README.md

 See [Apple's machine learning site](https://developer.apple.com/machine-learning/) for more information

-For Objective C version, see [here](https://github.com/freedomtan/SimpleInceptionV3-ObjC/)
+For Objective-C version, see [here](https://github.com/freedomtan/SimpleInceptionV3-ObjC/)